Haywood Highsmith: Philadelphia 76ers (2019)

 On June 24, 2019, the 76ers waived Highsmith.

 Return to the Blue Coats (2019–2020)

 After his Exhibit 10 deal with the Phoenix Suns fell through, Highsmith returned to the 76ers to sign an Exhibit 10 contract.

 Highsmith re-joined the Blue Coats for the 2019–20 season.
 On December 31, Highsmith posted 20 points, eight rebounds, one assist and one steal in a loss to the Maine Red Claws.
 He averaged 10.8 points and 6.9 rebounds per game.

 Crailsheim Merlins (2020–2021)

-On September 4, 2020, Highsmith signed with the Crailsheim Merlins of the Basketball Bundesliga.
+On September 4, 2020, Highsmith signed with the Crailsheim Merlins of the Basketball Bundesliga, for whom he averaged 7.9 points and 4.4 rebounds per game.

 Third stint with the Blue Coats (2021)

 On July 27, 2021, Highsmith signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA) with an NBA exit option.
 As an Exhibit 10 offer arrived from the Philadelphia 76ers, he decided to withdraw from Cremona and return to the U.S. On September 30, he signed and was waived by the 76ers.

 Highsmith rejoined the Blue Coats in 2021.
 He averaged 14.0 points, 5.0 rebounds, and 1.9 assists per game.